Dracaena reflexa (Song of India Plant) Indoor Care, Propagation, Problems and Solutions

 Dracaena reflexa is native to Mozambique, Madagascar, Mauritius and other nearby islands of the Indian Ocean.

-Song of India Plant (Dracaena reflexa) is toxic to both humans and pets as outlined by ASPCA.
+Dracaena reflexa is toxic to both humans and pets as outlined by ASPCA.
 The leaves contain a substance which is toxic.
 If ingested they can cause vomiting, diarrhea, drooling, loss of appetite and depression.
+Keep the plant away from children, cats, dogs, and other pets to avoid any mishaps.

 Where to Buy